 Ciara is a Commerce Graduate from University College Dublin.
-In her first year of the programme, Ciara held the role of Market Activation Assistant for North American and Lead European based in Head Office in Simmonscourt, Dublin.
+In her first year of the programme, Ciara held the role of Market Activation Assistant for North American and Lead European markets based in Head Office in Simmonscourt, Dublin.
 Ciara has since taken her career further afield, and is now the Brand Ambassador for Western Canada, based in Vancouver, BC.

 I decided in my second year of college that I wanted to be part of the Jameson International Graduate Programme.
 I met the team at a Careers Fair in UCD.
 I was about to head off on my semester abroad to Montreal and once I got a taste of international experience, I knew the Jameson Graduate Programme was the one for me.
 I then spent my final two years of college making sure I understood what was needed to apply for the programme and working towards achieving that.
 For example, I got my drivers license, took a lot of marketing classes, took part in extra curricular activities to improve my skills that I knew I would need for the programme.
 Knowing that it was what I really wanted to do spurred me on to achieve as much as I could and to put myself in the best position possible to get a place on the programme.

 I spent my first year on the programme based in the Irish Distillers Head Office in Simmonscourt, Dublin, as part of the International Marketing team.
 My role was Market Activation Assistant for North America and Lead Europe.
-In this role I had the chance to work with Brand Ambassadors, Brand Managers and Brand Directors across the world, while also gaining a knowledge of how things work in the heart and home of Jameson.
+In this role I had the chance to work with Brand Ambassadors, Brand Managers and Brand Directors across the world, while also gaining insights into how things work in the heart and home of Jameson.
 This role taught me a lot about different markets and helped me make the decision of what was the right next step for me.

 I am now based in Vancouver, Canada as the Brand Ambassador for Western Canada.
 I live in Vancouver and spent majority of my time in BC, but I also cover Alberta, Saskatchewan and Manitoba.